MK316/S2024/Corpus/weekly.md

 ### Week 1: Introduction to Corpus Linguistics

-What is corpus linguistics?
++ What is corpus linguistics?

+- Define corpus linguistics and its role in understanding English usage.

-Its relevance to English teaching
++ Its relevance to English teaching
-Basic concepts and terminology
++ Basic concepts and terminology

 ### Weeks 2-3: Exploring Online Open Corpora